Look again at the type of a simple function with more than one argument:

 Rewrite the summary paragraph at the end of this chapter for the

 its type?
-What is the type of member x
+What is the type of member x?
+Use partial

 determines if an element is a member of all the lists in the list of